 Cerrillos is best known for the rare blue-green turquoise named after the town.
 Mined in the Cerrillos hills as early as 900 AD, the town is one of the oldest historically documented mining districts in the United States.
 The rich deposits of turquoise in the Cerrillos hills at 12 different sites later impacted the awareness, uses and value of the stone in the U.S. and around the world.
 The Indian word “chalchihuitl” taken from an Aztec word meaning “green” became the name of the one of the Cerrillos hills exhibiting the largest source of turquoise.
 The hills are a distinctive cone shape rising 1,000 feet above the valley floor; formed from ancient volcanoes.
 Archaeologists have discovered turquoise specimens from cultural sites as far away as Central America, Canada and the Southeastern U.S., which they believe originated from Cerrillos.
 Along with the Native Americans who mined the stone, Spanish settlers arrived in the early 1600s and began mining silver and lead in the Cerrillos area.
 They established the El Real de Los Cerrillos camp, which lasted about a year; however, they did appoint a mayor, Alfonso Real de Aguilar who organized the mining.
 Fifty years of sometimes violent coexistence and mining ended in 1680 with the Pueblo Revolt of that same year.
 Scattered mining continued through the 1700s, but fell second to the discovery of gold in 1822 in the Ortiz Mountains.
 It wasn’t until after New Mexico became a territory Anglo mines brought new life to gold, silver and lead mines.
 With this new boom, Los Cerrillos “the little hills,” grew to a population of over 2,000, with four hotels and 21 saloons.
 The town was even considered to be the capital of New Mexico!

 The Cerrillos historic mining district is now a new State Park incorporating 1,100 acres.
 This exciting new public park with marked trails tells the story of mining along The Turquoise Trail.
 The community of Cerrillos continues to exude the charm and simplicity of the Old West, nestled among giant cottonwood trees, the streets remain mostly dirt, with adobe homes and Spanish-style courtyards.
 Because of the 1800s feel, the town is often used for filming movies and commercials.
-Visitors can enjoy the Casa Grande Trading Post, Turquoise mining museum and petting zoo, Broken Saddle stable, horseback riding, biking trails and Mary’s “famous” bar."
+Visitors can enjoy the Casa Grande Trading Post, Cerrillos Turquoise Mining Museum and petting zoo, Broken Saddle stable, the Blackbird Saloon and a shop and gallery on First Street.
+Cerrillos Hills State Park has just over 5-miles of hiking, horseback riding and biking trails.
 The hanging tree, Saint Joseph’s church and shrine are major attractions for photo buffs.
 The church is active in the community and offers mass on Sundays.
 Above Cerrillos, sits the Ortiz Mountains and what may be among the first significant gold mines west of the Mississippi.
-Tourist and local residents alike enjoy the Ortiz Mountains Educational Preserve, a Santa Fe County Open Space, managed by a nonprofit botanical garden established to protect this high desert area.
-The preserve is only open to guided hikes and private scheduled tours and is fast becoming a well-known hiking & birding spot. http://www.santafebotanicalgarden.org for information.

 Lone Butte/San Marcos

 The Galisteo Basin in the 1300s and 1400s had a very large Pueblo population, possibly more people than are living here today (including Eldorado!).
-When Vargas returned to NM after the Revolt in 1692 the entire basin was effectively deserted.
-No one was living in it.
-Galisteo village was founded 15 years later specifically to get somebody living on good grazing land.
+When Diego De Vargas returned to New Mexico in 1692 after the Pueblo Revolt, the entire basin was effectively deserted.
+Galisteo village was founded 15 years later.
 This area is easily recognized for the razor-back rock formations that stretch along the Trail from Los Cerrillos to the Galisteo turn-off.
-The formations are named “Garden of the Gods”, and can be seen far out into space.
-Now a residential and service area for The Turquoise Trail, visitors still can find much to see and do.
-Area movie ranches have been home to hundreds of movies and hold seasonal music festivals.
+The formations are named “Garden of the Gods”.
+Now a residential and service area for The Turquoise Trail, visitors will find several galleries and restaurants.
+Area movie ranches have been home to hundreds of movies and hold seasonal artist fairs and music festivals.
 The drive along the northern end of the Trail offers views of the Sangre de Cristo Mountains, open ranges of antelope and even buffalo.
 Just North of Lone Butte/San Marcos travelers reach the end of the Trail, where it meets historic Route 66 and Santa Fe.

 The Turquoise Trail Eco-System